solid/web-access-control-spec/README.md

 subsequently evolved by the community, at
 [Web Access Control Wiki](https://www.w3.org/wiki/WebAccessControl).
 This spec is a particular subset of the options and extensions described in the wiki.
+It is also different from WAC as defined by https://www.w3.org/ns/auth/acl (although it does refer to that namespace), and from OpenLink's "WebID ACL" system.

 For use with [LDP](https://www.w3.org/TR/ldp/) (and [LDP Next](https://www.w3.org/community/ldpnext/)) type systems, such as the